Sterling Care South Mountain Review: Pricing and Features

 Long-term care performance and staffing

-- Certified nursing assistant: 92 minutes
+- Certified nursing assistant: about 102 minutes (1.70 hours) per resident per day

 Medicare and Medicaid coverage